 The 1990s, which saw an explosion of activity fuelled by the popularization of the internet for crowdsourced group-knowledge projects like Project Gutenberg and Wikipedia, were quieter for eighteenth-century academic databases.
 The second edition of the STC completed its publication in 1991, with a set of exhaustive indexes to its material.
 Its completion in 1991 also marked the end of the ability of its publisher and sponsor, the Bibliographical Society, to support it.
 Meanwhile, the facsimiles making up the Eighteenth Century Collection changed hands: by 1997, Research Publications, Inc had become Primary Source Media.
 In 1998, the Thomson Corporation merged Primary Source Media with two other subsidiaries—Gale Research and the Information Access Company (IAC)—to create a new company called The Gale Group.
 In 1999, the ESTC officially took over responsibility for hosting and updating STC data.

-The 1990s were more more momentous for what would become Early English Books Online.
+The 1990s were more momentous for what would become Early English Books Online.
 University Microfilms had begun microfilming books in the 1980s as the chief rival for Research Publications, Inc, and by the late 1990s, several thousand reels had been published in two series: ‘Early English Books, 1475–1640’ and ‘Early English Books, 1641–1700’.”
 University Microfilms became ProQuest, and in 1998, ProQuest began to make available digitised copies of its microfilms across the internet to subscribing institutions — the early days of Early English Books Online (EEBO).
 The next year, the Text Creation Partnership was formed, to produce human-corrected but machine-readable transcripts of EEBO texts.
 “The Text Creation Partnership started, in 1999, as a collaboration between the university libraries of Michigan and Oxford, the Council on Library and Information Resources, and the publisher of Early English Books Online, Proquest.
 The aim was to create high quality ‘standardized, digitally-encoded electronic text editions’ starting with 25,000 titles from Early English Books Online.”

 ECCO emerged four years after the beginnings of EEBO, when, in 2003, Thomson Gale (now Gale Cengage Learning) made digital copies of Eighteenth Century Collection microfilms available to subscribers online.
 But the largest impact on the landscape of digital book repositories was the announcement of Google Print in 2004.
 Google partnered with major libraries and publishers to gain access to what they estimated at more than 15 million volumes, and set the goal to scan them all.
 Eighteenth century works were also included, almost incidentally.
 In 2005, the TCP began encoding ECCO texts, as a somewhat-experimental alternative to the transcripts already produced by Optical Character Recognition (OCR) technologies.
 In 2006, the ESTC was made available to search for free online, and began adding more information to its listings, to include full title and imprint transcripts.
 Meanwhile, Google had scanned almost unthinkable numbers of new books.
 In 2008, however, they begin to face legal repercussions for their “scan first and ask questions later” approach to mass digitization.
 “When Google partnered with university libraries to scan their collections, it had agreed to give them each a copy of the scanning data, and in 2008 the HathiTrust began organizing and sharing those files.
 (It had to fend off the Authors Guild in court, too.)
 HathiTrust has 125 member organizations and institutions who “believe that we can better steward research and cultural heritage by working together than alone or by leaving it to an organization like Google,” says Mike Furlough, the trust’s director.”